cchulo-archive/gamesync/README.md

   feel free to open a PR if you would like another provider
   - The script needs to be further generalized/modularized to support additional providers easily, this was done in an afternoon, and I got it to do what I want it to
+- The way its designed means that you will have two copies of a save game on your computer

 ## Instructions
 - Download/Clone this repo